Skip to main content

 • Hard-boiled eggs.

-Consider eating smaller, more frequent meals throughout the day instead of having only three standard meals.
+You could also consider eating smaller, more frequent meals throughout the day instead of having only three standard meals.
 Whatever works for you, take the time to make healthy choices.

-5. Stay active.
+6. Stay active.

-Take care of your physical and mental health by exercising regularly.
+Staying fit with a desk job, especially on third shift, may feel like a challenge.
+But it’s important to take care of your physical and mental health by exercising regularly.
 This could mean going for a walk after your shift or hitting the gym before work.

-Figure out a workout routine that suits you and stick with it – your body and brain will thank you.
+Figure out a workout routine that suits you and stick with it.
+Your body and brain will thank you.

-Optimize your energy
+Optimize your workday.

 Maintaining your energy while working an overnight shift can be challenging.
 Check out our blog on how to manage your energy at work to stay happy and healthy.